2018-10-14 Labii Introduces Cutting Edge ELN Feature For The Visualization Of Gene Sequences

 Last updated

-As technology continues to make waves in research and the molecular biology industry, Labii is staying true to its mission of working daily to develop new amazing Electronic Lab Notebook (ELN) and Laboratory Information Management System (LIMS) facilities for scientists.
+As technology continues to make waves in research and the molecular biology industry, is staying true to its mission of working daily to develop new amazing and facilities for scientists.

-Added to the many unique Labii ELN & LIMS features, recent innovation sees the data management software capable of gene sequence visualization.
+Added to the many unique features, recent innovation sees the data management software capable of gene sequence visualization.

-This development allows Labii users to plot publication quality circular and linear sequence maps of the plasmid.
-They would be able to do this a lot more conveniently using data directly from their Electronic Lab Notebook (ELN) without an external application.
+This development allows users to plot publication quality circular and linear sequence maps of the plasmid.
+They would be able to do this a lot more conveniently using data directly from their without an external application.

 Plasmid refers to an extra-chromosomal element, typically a small circular DNA strand with self-replicating properties found in the cytoplasm of some bacterial cells.
 Plasmids are used widely in laboratory gene manipulation serving as vectors for new genes introduced into bacteria.
 They facilitate the recognition of foreign “recombinant” DNA by the protein-making mechanism of a cell.